Revisiting Your Memory: Reconstruction of Affect-Contextualized Memory via EEG-guided Audiovisual Generation: Introduction

 Building on these advancements, the integration of generative models with affect decoding offers a novel opportunity to create multimedia content that preserves both the content and affective context of autobiographical memories.
 Given the critical role of affective states in shaping sensory processing during memory formation and recall, this integration has the potential to transform personalized entertainment and media creation, providing individuals with a deeply resonant experience where their autobiographical memories are enriched by AI-generated content.

-Here, we aim to decode temporal dynamics of affective states from EEG during autobiographical memory recall and develop a system for generating affectively resonant videos accompanied by music from personal memories using generative artificial intelligence (genAI).
+Here, we aim to decode temporal dynamics of affective states from EEG during autobiographical memory recall and develop a system for generating affectively resonant videos accompanied by music from personal memories using generative artificial intelligence.
 To support this task, we present \textbf{EEG-AffectiveMemory} dataset, which captures multi-modal data including text descriptions, sketch paintings, associated musical pieces, and EEG signals during memory recall.
 Of note, our experimental protocol specifically targets affective state transitions by having participants recall episodes containing mixed affects (e.g., "\textit{sad but cozy}" and "\textit{happy but lonely}") and report real-time affective states during memory recall and generated content viewing.
-This design enables simultaneous tracking of dynamic affective changes alongside their neural correlates.
+This experimental design enables simultaneous tracking of dynamic affective changes alongside their neural correlates.

-Leveraging this comprehensive dataset, we propose \textbf{RYM}, a three-stage multi-modal framework that decodes dynamic affective transitions from neural signals and generates synchronized audio-visual content reflecting the affective trajectories during memory recall.
+Leveraging this comprehensive dataset, we propose \textbf{RYM} (\textbf{R}evisit \textbf{Y}our \textbf{M}emory), a three-stage multi-modal framework that decodes dynamic affective transitions from neural signals and generates synchronized audio-visual content reflecting the affective trajectories during memory recall.
 To summarize, our work has three main contributions. \begin{itemize} \item For the first time, we introduce a novel task and comprehensive multi-modal dataset for studying affect-contextualized autobiographical memories.
-This dataset will be accessible on our project page. \item We successfully decode dynamic affective states from EEG signals during memory recall, capturing temporal affective trajectories. \item We propose RYM, a simple yet effective framework that faithfully generates synchronized audio-visual content while preserving the affective dynamics of personal memories. \end{itemize}
+This dataset is accessible on our project page. \item We successfully decode dynamic affective states from EEG signals during memory recall, capturing temporal affective trajectories. \item We propose RYM, a simple yet effective framework that faithfully generates synchronized audio-visual content while preserving the affective dynamics of personal memories. \end{itemize}